 Perform research and determine whether your current salary is equitable.

-- Compare your salary with that of other people who have your job title in your company, and in your industry.
+- Compare your salary with that of other people who have your job title in your company and your industry.
 Are you making a comparable salary to others with your title?

 - Check job listings and see what the starting rate is for other people with your current job description, title, and experience.
 If you find that you would make more money as a new hire in a different company, you probably deserve a raise.